 When do you need to start increasing your iron intake?
 The general recommendation from ACOG is to start taking prenatals a month before conception, and the CDC recommends getting your daily levels of iron to 27 mg starting at 12-weeks gestation.

 The Modern Fertility Prenatal Multivitamin was designed so you can keep taking it long term.
 Instead of the full 27 mg, it includes 18 — that way, it's balanced enough to take it before, during, and after pregnancy.
-You can pair the iron in the Prenatal Multi with food-rich sources to meet the daily requirement of 27 mg for pregnancy.
+You can pair the iron in the Prenatal Multi with iron-rich food sources to meet the daily requirement of 27 mg for pregnancy.

 Let's talk about iron absorption